-- the performance of every student in order to be in compliance with the federal Family Educational Rights and Privacy Act (FERPA). - Accountability Subset.
+- Accountability Subset.
 Only test takers who were enrolled on the last Friday in the previous October are included in the calculations shown on the AEIS reports.
 This is referred to as the "October subset" or the Accountability Subset.
-For the district, a student who moved into the district after October 26, 2007 would not have his performance included at the district level.
-At the campus level, a student who changed to a different campus within the same district after October 26, 2007 would not have his performance included at that school, though it would be included at the district level.
+For the district, a student who moved into the district after October 30, 2009 would not have his performance included at the district level.
+At the campus level, a student who changed to a different campus within the same district after October 30, 2009 would not have his performance included at that school, though it would be included at the district level.
 See Accountability Subset for more information. - All Tests Taken.
 Although All Tests Taken is not a measure evaluated for accountability ratings purposes, it is shown on the AEIS report, both "by grade" and "summed across grades."
 This value shows the percent of students who passed every test they took.
 For example, a group of 100 students tested in reading and mathematics at the 3rd grade might have the following results: 90 students passed reading and 80 students passed mathematics.
 However, only 75 of those students passed BOTH reading and mathematics.
 For this reason, while the percent passing reading would be 90%, and the percent passing mathematics would be 80%, the percent passing All Tests Taken would be only 75%, not an average of 80% and 90%.
 All Tests Taken is always equal to or less than the percent of students who passed any of the individual subject areas.
-The more tests taken and considered for this measure, the more likely the All Tests Taken value will be lower than any of the individual subject areas.
+The more tests taken and considered for this measure, the more likely the All Tests Taken value will be lower than any of the individual subject areas. - Changes from 2009.
+Note that there is now only one administration of the grade 3 TAKS reading test, and that the grade 6 tests are no longer available in Spanish.

-See also Appendix F and TAKS/TAKS (Accommodated)/TAKS-M/TAKS-Alt Participation.
+See also Appendix F and TAKS Participation.
 (Source: TEA Student Assessment Division)